Studying in Canada: a complete guide for francophone families

 Common conditions:

-Good news: the Study Permit allows you to work 20 hours/week during term and full-time during holidays, with no extra paperwork.
+Good news: the Study Permit allows you to work part-time during term (the number of hours is periodically revised by IRCC) and full-time during holidays, with no extra paperwork.
 That’s better than the UK and much better than the USA.

 5. Who is Canada right for?